MulSKIPS/MulSKIPS/examples/ex5_IO_SiNW/README.md

 ### USAGE

 - Make sure you installed all the dependencies below
+- Make sure you copied the pymulskips directory in this folder, or added it to your PYTHONPATH
 - Make sure you updated the "execpath" variable in run.py with your mulskips-source directory
 - Use the following command: